tank-sman/e-hentai-downloader/README.md

 ## Contributions

 All types of contributions are highly appreciated whatever it would be adding new features, fixing bugs, writing tests or docs, improving the current docs' grammars, or even fixing the typos!

+### Please Leave a review

+At this moment, I need your reviews and suggestions.
+Send them in [discussions](github.com/tank-sman/e-hentai-downloader/discussions).
+Thank you.💖